ou-elot/CSE185-Final-Project/README.md

 ```

 ## Note to Tester
-If you are using test.vcf in the testfiles directory, note that it is a small subset of the complete data from a file in 1000 Genomes, which will be uploaded into testfiles.
-The fulldata set could not be uncompressed on our terminals due to file size.
+If you are using test.vcf in the testfiles directory, note that it is a small subset of the complete data from a file in 1000 Genomes.
+The data's index tbi file was uploaded to the ~/testfiles/read_data folder.
+The actual zipped vcf data was too large to upload to github.
+It can be found as the fourth link at this attached [link](https://hgdownload.cse.ucsc.edu/gbdb/hg19/1000Genomes/phase3/).The fulldata set could not be uncompressed on our terminals due to file size.
 You can fork this repository and edit the genotypes to see how it would affect the p-value, manhattan plot, and qq plot.